Adelic line bundles on quasi-projective varieties: Positivity of the Deligne pairing

 \end{lem}

 \begin{proof}

 Note that (1) is a consequence of \cite[Prop.
 5.2.1.a]{MG}.
-For (2), we first assume that $L_1,\cdots, L_n$ are ample over $X$.
-As $Y$ is normal, by passing to Weil divisors, $\pair{D,L_1,\cdots, L_n}$ is effective over $Y$ if and only if some positive multiple of it is effective.
-Thus we can replace $L_1,\cdots, L_n$ by positive multiples if necessary.
-Therefore, passing to a Zariski open cover of $Y$, we can find a strongly regular sequence $(s_1,\cdots, s_{n})$ of sections of $(L_1,\cdots, L_{n})$ over $X$.
+For (2), we first assume that $L_1,\cdots, L_n$ are ample on $X$.
+As $Y$ is normal, by passing to Weil divisors, $\pair{D,L_1,\cdots, L_n}$ is effective on $Y$ if and only if some positive multiple of it is effective.
+Thus, we can replace $L_1,\cdots, L_n$ by positive multiples if necessary.
+Therefore, passing to a Zariski open cover of $Y$, we can find a strongly regular sequence $(s_1,\cdots, s_{n})$ of sections of $(L_1,\cdots, L_{n})$ on $X$.
 By the induction formula, this reduces the problem to $Z_n=\div(s_1)\cap \cdots \cap \div(s_n)$.
 Then the effectivity follows since the norm map from $Z_n$ to $Y$ sends global sections to global sections by \cite[Prop.
 1.2.4(4)]{MG}.
 This proves the ample case.

-Now we consider the case that $L_1,\cdots, L_n$ are nef over $X$.
-Let $A$ be an ample line bundle over $X$.
+Now we consider the case that $L_1,\cdots, L_n$ are nef on $X$.
+Let $A$ be an ample line bundle on $X$.
 Then we have proved that

 is effective for all positive integers $m$.
 Note that $D_m$ is a linear combination of the finitely many prime divisors of $Y$ supported on $Y\setminus V$.
 Then

 is effective. \end{proof}